ABDULSALAM404/FruitRipenessSystem/README.md

+## Project Author
+This project was developed by Abdul Salam Wahab.

 🍎 Fruit Ripeness Detection
 This project is a Fruit Ripeness Detection that uses TensorFlow, Tkinter,Google Collab and SQLite to predict whether a fruit (e.g., Banana, Strawberry, Papaya, Guava) is Ripe, Unripe and Rotten based on an uploaded image.